Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-parts.md

 ---
 title: Learn how to use Report Part in Bold Report Designer
-description: This section describes on how to create, publish and reuse Report Part in multiple reports
+description: This section describes on how to create, publish and reuse Report Part in multiple reports with an use case report in Bold Report Designer
 keywords: report parts, reportdesigner, bold reports, ssrs report parts, paginated reports, reusing report components, creating report templates, report widgets, ejReportDesigner
 ---